typeclasses/haskell-phrasebook/docs/contributing.md

 **You do not need to be a Haskell expert to contribute.** Give us your thoughts, your hopes, your confusions, your code, and its imperfections; we'll help polish it up.

+## How to contribute code with GitHub

+If you are a seasoned GitHub user, you may not need to read this section.
+If you are unfamiliar with pull requests but want that sweet [Hacktoberfest](https://hacktoberfest.digitalocean.com/) t-shirt, read on:

+On [the project's main page](https://github.com/typeclasses/haskell-phrasebook), click the "Create new file" button.
+If you don't have any code, just enter a file name for the example you'd like to see (then once the pull request is open, we can talk about what should go there).
+Click the "Propose new file" button, then on the next screen the "Create pull request" button.

+A pull request includes a discussion thread where we can talk about the code.
+If necessary you can continue making revisions to the file after you open the pull request.
+What you submit can be a work in progress.

 ## Content guidelines

 Each Phrasebook example should define a `main` action which prints something that demonstrates the program's behavior.
 Aim for small examples that are just long enough to illustrate one idea.